ChuksEcode/terraform-projects/README.md

 # terraform-projects
 This is a repository for my terraform projects

-I will use terraform to create resources in aws
+I will use terraform to create resources in aws and deploy them